rogdooley/EthicalHackingArticles/EthicalHackingArticles/OSWE Course/File-Transfer Server/Part3.md

 - **Milestone:** curl POST works; file appears on disk with expected name.
 - **Troubleshooting:** Missing `Content-Type`, wrong form field name, empty files.

+A natural progression from allowing file downloads from the web server is to allow uploads.
+When performing assessments, there can be conditions where you need to transfer a file or files from a host to the attacking machine.
+Knowing how to create an instance of a server that can accept file uploads can be a nice skill to possess.
+I'll attempt to show how this is done using *Python* and *Flask*.

+In the interest of security, I'll define the the name of the file to be uploaded (`UPLOAD_FILE`), the directory where to store any uploaded files (`UPLOAD_DIRECTORY`) and the path to tack onto a url (`ROUTE`) .
+I've named these with rather pedestrian strings for the purpose of this example.
+If you ever need to do this in the wild, providing random names for any or all of these is easily accomplished.

+Apart from the initialization, I'll need to call on a few modules to help create this server. `Path` from *pathlib*  is used for file and directory handling.
+From *Flask*, import `Flask`, `request`, and `abort`. `Flask`is the method used to create the web application instance. `request` allows one to handle HTTP requests, and `abort` will allow the stoppage of a request handling and return the error code for a bad HTTP request (400).

 ```python
 from pathlib import Path